 Overall mortality rates can mask variations between age groups, regions and other population subgroups.
 Causes of death for those aged 65 years and over differ from those in the younger ages.
 Mortality data other than in this paragraph does not include deaths from respiratory infectious diseases.
-The estimated excess mortality associated with influenza in those aged 65 years and older in each influenza season is 531 (95%CL: 464, 540) but in 2016/2017 it was 1156.
+The estimated excess mortality associated with influenza in those aged 65 years and older in each influenza season is 531 (95%CL: 464, 540), but in 2016/2017 it was 1,156, as mentioned in Chapter 12.
 That chapter provides additional information on deaths from other respiratory infectious diseases.

-Mortality data for 2016 for those aged 65 years and over is shown in Figure 15.1.
+Mortality data for 2016 for those aged 65 years and over is shown in figure 15.1.
 In 2016, respiratory disease accounted for 20.1% of deaths for those aged 65 years and older.
-Chronic lower respiratory disease (ICD 10: J40-47) accounted for 6.1% of these deaths, followed by cancer of the trachea, bronchus and lung at 5.5% and pneumonia at 3.8%
+Chronic lower respiratory disease (ICD 10: J40-47) accounted for 6.1% of deaths, followed by cancer of the trachea, bronchus and lung at 5.5% and pneumonia at 3.8%